MediaComem/comem-webdev/subjects/automated-testing/README.md

 ### Cucumber & Gherkin

 You will use [Cucumber][cucumber], a very popular BDD test framework and runner.
+It has a [JavaScript implementation][cucumber-js].

+Cucumber uses [Gherkin][gherkin],
-It uses [Gherkin][gherkin], a language that allows you to define business requirements with a simple structure sentence using the keywords `Given`, `Then` and `When`:
+a language that allows you to define business requirements with a simple structure sentence using the keywords `Given`, `Then` and `When`:

 ```